Event Planning Checklist

 • All events are reviewed for safety and resource availability.

-If your event features a live performance or expects 200+ attendees, contact Event Management before planning begins.
+If your event features a live performance or expects 100+ attendees, contact OIE before planning begins.

 • Discuss current rates with service providers.